L13/vscode-diff/README.md

 - Added setting `l13Diff.ignoreEndOfLine`.
 If true different line endings (CR/LF) in text files will be ignored.
 Default value is `false`.
 - Added `L13 Diff` as first favorite to open diff panel with mouse.
 - Added dimmed dirnames in list view.
-- Added color for conflicts if file has been changed to folder or vice versa.
+- Added new color for conflicts if file has been changed to folder or vice versa.
 - Added output channel for logging and stats.
-- Added keyboard shortcut `Cmd/Ctrl + L Cmd/Ctrl + O` to show output channel.
+- Added keyboard shortcut `Cmd/Ctrl + L Cmd/Ctrl + O` to open the output channel.
 - Added `Click` on statusbar item to show output channel.

 ## Features